JesusTimaure/ekf-slam-ros-gazebo/README.md

 - Measurement model: Range and bearing observations to landmarks
 - Data association: Handles unknown correspondence between measurements and landmarks
-- Estimation:EKF is used for joint estimation of robot pose and landmark positions, with full covariance propagation This allows to incrementally improve its pose and landmarks' estimates as more observations are collected
+- Estimation:EKF is used for joint estimation of robot pose and landmark positions, with full covariance propagation This allows the robot to incrementally improve both pose and map estimates as new observations are incorporated, while also maintaning uncertainty estimates.

 ## Dependencies
-This project relies on the official TurtleBot3 ROS packages for simulation and manual control, which must be installed separately:
+This project relies on the official TurtleBot3 ROS packages for simulation and manual control, which must be installed separately

 ## Running the simulation
 Launch the main.launch file with roslaunch ekf_slam_sim main.launch